 “汉语” (hànyǔ) literally means “the language of Han people (the largest ethnic group in China)”.
-It refers to the language itself from a linguistic perspective, so a “汉语书” (hànyǔ shū) means a book that help you learn Chinese, ie. a textbook.
+It refers to the language itself from a linguistic perspective, so a “汉语书” (hànyǔ shū) means a book that helps you learn Chinese, ie. a textbook.
 This name is usually used by language teachers or when people are talking about studying Chinese language.

 Be careful! 汉语 (hànyǔ) is easily confused with 韩语 (hànyǔ) which means Korean language.